ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Related Work

 \section{Related Work}

 Existing research on secure ML covers both end devices and cloud-based solutions.
-Offline Model Guard (OMG) \cite{bayerl2020offline} provides a secure model inference framework for mobile devices based on SANCTUARY\cite{brasser2019sanctuary}, a user space enclave based on Arm TrustZone.
-OMG allows the model inference framework to run fully inside the SANCTUARY enclave to protect the model privacy.
+Offline Model Guard (OMG) \cite{bayerl2020offline} provides a secure model inference framework for mobile devices based on SANCTUARY~\cite{brasser2019sanctuary}, a user space enclave built on Arm TrustZone.
+However, the original paper presents only a proof-of-concept implementation for OMG that cannot be directly integrated with existing mobile apps (unlike ShadowNet).
+Moreover, OMG is based on the Sanctuary enclave~\cite{brasser2019sanctuary} which runs a user application along with the OS in an isolated environment.
+For model inference, the unmodified model is run inside the Sanctuary enclave.
+Thus, the threat model is different as OMG requires the whole software stack, including the OS, libraries and the application inside Sanctuary, to be trusted.
+ShadowNet, on the other hand, relies only on a secure TEE-OS and TA which is a more relaxed trust assumption.
 MLCapsule \cite{hanzlik2018mlcapsule} also deploys the model on the client side to protect the user input from being sent to the untrusted cloud.
 Additionally, it runs the model inference inside SGX to prevent the model from being leaked to the client.
 DarkneTZ~\cite{darknetz} is a secure machine learning framework built on top of Arm TrustZone.
 It allows a few selected layers to run inside the TEE to protect part of the model.
-OMG, MLCapsule and DarknetTZ do not support secure GPU acceleration and have a large TCB size.
-ShadowNet has a comparatively smaller TCB size and allows secure outsourcing of the linear layers to the GPU.
-Graviton \cite{volos2018graviton} proposes TEE extension for GPU hardware, thus allowing GPU tasks, such as ML, to run securely on the GPU.
-It requires hardware changes on the GPU.
-Secloak~\cite{lentz2018secloak} partitions the GPU into Secure World with Arm TrustZone to run GPU tasks securely at a high performance penalty.
+OMG, MLCapsule and DarknetTZ do not support secure GPU acceleration and have a larger TCB size than ShadowNet.
+Graviton \cite{volos2018graviton} proposes TEE extension for GPU hardware, thus allowing GPU tasks to run securely.
+However, it requires hardware changes to the GPU.
+Secloak~\cite{lentz2018secloak} partitions the GPU into Secure World to run GPU tasks securely at a high performance penalty.
 ShadowNet does not change the GPU hardware or partition the GPU into the Secure World.